What Is Pet Insurance? How to Protect Your Furry Friends

 These are fairly common pet insurance exclusions:

 Keep in mind, they also don't cover illness or injury from neglect.
-For example, if your dog eats some chocolate they may cover the first few treatments for illness, but if it keeps happening they will stop covering it.
-It will be up to you to keep the chocolate out of reach.
+For example, if your dog eats some chocolate, they may cover the first few treatments for illness, but if it keeps happening, they'll stop covering it.
+It becomes up to you to keep the chocolate out of reach!

 There is no one set price for it.
 The cost will be based on many different factors.